carabina/IDM-Data-Flow/README.md

 All done.

-* By using IDM, you can change data layer obeject or model object very easily by redefine Integration object.
+* By using IDM, you can change data layer obeject or model object very easily by redefining Integration object.
 Example:
 ```UserIntegration: DefaultIntegration<UserData, Users>```
 ```UserIntegration: DefaultIntegration<OtherDataLayer, OtherModel>```